-Choralaires (10651) Grades: 9,10,11,12 1.0 credit 1 year Prerequisite: Audition (If student did not page 1) articipate in 7/8 grade chorus)
+Grades: 9,10,11,12 1.0 credit Choralaires (4730) 1 vear Prerequisite: Audition (If student did not participate in 7/8 grade chorus)

 This course provides opportunities for students to develop their musical potential and aesthetic understanding through participating in a vocal music ensemble.
 Emphasis will be placed on the development of individual singing techniques, learning about appropriate interpretations for various music styles, blending with other voices in an ensemble sound, as well as learning about basic music notation.